-Here’s a look at some of our victories in the 2018 Legislature:
+Here’s a look at some recent NFIB victories in West Virginia.

-During the 2018 legislative session, the West Virginia Legislature enacted HB 4628 that terminates the WV Deficit Reduction Surcharge effective January 1, 2019.
-WV workers’ compensation policies will no longer be assessed the 9% deficit surcharge after December 31, 2018.
-The WV Regulatory premium surcharge will remain in effect on all workers’ compensation policies at 5%.
+During the 2018 legislative session, the West Virginia Legislature enacted HB 4628 that terminates the West Virginia Deficit Reduction Surcharge effective January 1, 2019.
+West Virginia workers’ compensation policies will no longer be assessed the 9% deficit surcharge after December 31, 2018.
+The West Virginia Regulatory premium surcharge will remain in effect on all workers’ compensation policies at 5%.
 The Regulatory surcharge applicability remains unchanged.